 James “Jim” Tewksbury (18??-1888) – Brother of Edwin Tewksbury, Jim was also involved in the Pleasant Valley War against opposing cowboys.
 After the Graham’s offered a $500 reward for the death of any sheepherder and a $1,000 reward for the deaths of patriarch, John Tewksbury and his son, John, Jr., Jim got actively involved in the feud.
 The Tewksburys were forced to move their herds from camp to camp and when several cowboys planned to ambush them, Jim killed one of the Hash Knife cowboys.
 On August 10, 1887, eight cowboys retaliated by storming his home.
 In the ultimate gunfight, cowboys Hampton Blevins and John Paine were killed, and three others wounded.
 Though the feud was winding down, Jim did not survive long, as he died of consumption the following year.

 Benjamin “Ben” Thompson, aka: Shotgun Ben (1843-1884) – Thompson was a gunfighter, gambler, and lawman of the Old West.
-Born in Knottingly, Yorkshire, England on November, 2 1843, the Thompson family immigrated to the United States in 1851.
+Born in Knottingly, Yorkshire, England on November 2, 1843, the Thompson family immigrated to the United States in 1851.
 Settling in Austin, Texas, Thompson became a printer working for various Austin newspapers.
 At the age of 15, he wounded his first man, in an argument about his shooting abilities.
 By 1859, Thompson had moved to New Orleans where he worked for a bookbinder and killed his first man when he saw him abusing a woman.
 When the Civil War began, he returned to Texas, enlisting with the 2nd Texas Cavalry.
-After fatally shooting a teamster in an argument in May, 1865, he fled to Mexico.
+After fatally shooting a teamster in an argument in May 1865, he fled to Mexico.
 He later returned and was killed in along with his friend King Fisher on March 11, 1884, in San Antonio, Texas.

 Frank Thurmond – A gunman, Thurmond shot and killed Dan Baxter in August 1881 in Deming, New Mexico.